 Reasons to use Laravel

-Laravel is suitable when developing applications with complex backend requirements, whether small or large.
-Installing Laravel has been made easier by the introduction of Homestead, a prepackaged, all-in-one vagrant box.
+- Laravel is suitable when developing applications with complex backend requirements, whether small or large.
+Installing Laravel has been made easier by the introduction of Homestead, a prepackaged, all-in-one Vagrant box.

-Laravel is highly expressive, and its speed and security are in line with expectations for a modern web application.
+- Laravel is highly expressive, and its speed and security are in line with expectations for a modern web application.
 For developers who want to build B2B or enterprise websites that will evolve with changing web trends, Laravel is the way to go.

-Known for its small footprint (it’s only about 2 MB in size, including the documentation) CodeIgniter is a PHP framework suitable for developing dynamic websites.
-It offers numerous prebuilt modules that help with constructing robust and reusable components.
+Known for its small footprint (it’s only about 2 MB in size, including the documentation), CodeIgniter is a PHP framework suitable for developing dynamic websites.
+It offers numerous pre-built modules that help with constructing robust and reusable components.

 Reasons to use CodeIgniter

-Compared with other frameworks, CodeIgniter is considerably faster.
+- Compared with other frameworks, CodeIgniter is considerably faster.
 Since it also offers solid performance, it’s a good choice when you want to develop lightweight applications to run on modest servers.
 One caveat: CodeIgniter releases are a bit irregular, so the framework isn’t a great option for an application that requires high-level security.

 Reasons to use Symfony

-Symfony is the perfect choice for developing large-scale enterprise projects.
+- Symfony is the perfect choice for developing large-scale enterprise projects.
 It’s easy to install and configure on most platforms.

-In addition, CakePHP is one of the easiest frameworks to learn, especially because of its CRUD (create, read, update, and delete) framework.
+In addition, CakePHP is one of the easiest frameworks to learn, especially because it’s a CRUD (Create, Read, Update, Delete) framework.
 CakePHP hit the market in the early 2000s, and since then it’s gained better performance and many new components.

 Reasons to use CakePHP

-CakePHP is simple and easy to install, as you only need a web server and a copy of the framework.
+- CakePHP is simple and easy to install, as you only need a web server and a copy of the framework.

-It makes a good choice for commercial applications due to security features that include SQL injection prevention, input validation, cross-site request forgery (CSRF) protection, and cross-site scripting (XSS) protection.
+- It makes a good choice for commercial applications due to security features that include SQL injection prevention, input validation, cross-site request forgery (CSRF) protection, and cross-site scripting (XSS) protection.

 - CakePHP provides great documentation, many support portals, and premium support through Cake Development Corporation.

 Reasons to use Yii

-Reasons to use Zend
+Reasons to use Laminas Project

-Some key features include MVC components, simple cloud API, data encryption, and session management.
+- Some key features include MVC components, simple cloud API, data encryption, and session management.

-It can integrate with external libraries, and you can use only the components you want.
-The Zend framework comes with extremely good documentation and has a large community base.
+- This framework can integrate with third-party PHP libraries, and you can use only the components you want.
+Laminas Project comes with extensive documentation and has a large community base.